Translation Software: The Promise

 The target language is so poor that it would cost you more to edit it into something serviceable than to translate it from scratch - it still wouldn't sound as good as an original translation.

-In our experiments, we have yet to run into anything approaching 90% accuracy and have, in fact, found whole sentences, paragraphs, and pages which are the opposite of that claim.
-Even a children’s text like “See Spot Run” yields meanings akin to: “Visualize stains that leak.”
+In our experiments, NOW Translations has yet to run into anything approaching 90% accuracy.
+In fact, we've found whole sentences, paragraphs, and pages which are the opposite of that claim.
+Even a children’s text like "See Spot Run" yields meanings akin to: "Visualize stains that leak."

-MT is now common, even on web browsers.
-We’ve had fun (and so can you) translating foreign phrases into English and vice versa.
+Software Translation is now common, even on web browsers.
+We’ve had fun (and so can you) translating foreign phrases into English and back again.

-We took our NOW Translations slogan, “Only the best: Expertly translating and localizing your company’s products and services into all the languages of the world!” and using the MT supplied by one of the major web search engines, translated the text into German.
-The outcome was this: “Only das beste: Sachverständig, übersetzend und Beschränken der rodukte und der Dienstleistungen Ihrer Firma in alle Sprachen der Welt!”
+We took our NOW Translations philosophy, "Only the best: Expertly translating and localizing your company’s products and services into all the languages of the world!" and, using the ST supplied by one of the major web search engines, translated the text into German.
+The outcome was this: "Only das beste: Sachverständig, übersetzend und Beschränken der rodukte und der Dienstleistungen Ihrer Firma in alle Sprachen der Welt!"

 Let’s not stop there.
 Here’s the text for a software upgrade we were sent in the mail; the original is on the left.